-With summer in full swing and excessive heat waves rolling through parts of the country, taking a dip in water can be a refreshing way to cool off.
+With hot summer months ahead, taking a dip in the water can be a refreshing way to cool off.

 Whether you’re diving into your family’s backyard pool or floating in the ocean, staying safe around water is crucial, said Dr. Sarah Denny, lead author for the Prevention of Drowning American Academy of Pediatrics policy statement.

 People of all ages are at risk of drowning, but children are especially vulnerable, said Denny, a pediatrician at Nationwide Children’s Hospital in Columbus, Ohio, and associate clinical professor of pediatrics at Ohio State University College of Medicine.

 Drowning is the leading cause of death in children ages 1 to 4 in the United States, Denny said.

 Knowing how to stay safe around water and what to do in case of an emergency can prevent people from drowning, said Stephanie Shook, senior aquatics manager for the American Red Cross.

 Here are some ways to practice water safety while still having fun in the sun (and water).